eslint/eslint.org/src/content/drafts/code-review-nit-to-ecosystem-improvements.md

   - Guest Post
   - Rules
 ---
-Four years ago, doing code review at work, I was surprised that [Flow](https://flow.org/) had not warned about a null check that had become unnecessary.
+Four years ago, while doing a code review at work, I was surprised that [Flow](https://flow.org/) had not warned about a null check that had become unnecessary.
 This month [TypeScript 5.6](https://devblogs.microsoft.com/typescript/announcing-typescript-5-6/#disallowed-nullish-and-truthy-checks1) released with validation rules that disallows nullish and truthy checks which uncovered nearly 100 existing bugs in the top 800 TypeScript repos on GitHub.

 The two events are connected, because that moment in code review four years ago led me to write [a lint rule](https://eslint.org/blog/2022/07/interesting-bugs-caught-by-no-constant-binary-expression/) which was part of the inspiration for the TypeScript features.